 Branding, however, is a different story.
 Branding is the reason why your customer chose you.
 It is the story behind your product/service.
 It is the meaning behind the existence of your business.
 One thing about branding is that it is almost always subtle.
 It is like a metaphor where it says one thing but implies a different big picture.

-Businesses and start-ups are trying hard to evolve into a brand because of one main reason- Customer retainment.
-An established brand has a higher chance for customer retainment than a venture that doesn’t put its effort into branding.
+Businesses and start-ups are trying hard to evolve into a brand because of one main reason- Customer retention.
+An established brand has a higher chance of customer retention than a venture that doesn’t put its effort into branding.